- Smooth gliding rowing motion

 - Heavy and space-consuming without storage kit

-- Things To Consider Before Buying the Hydrow Rower
+- Things To Consider Before Buying Hydrow, the Live Outdoor Reality Rower

 - Resistance Type